President Evil: Synopsis

-Veronica shows one of the rape victims (Krista Kalmus) the photo of a suspect, but she doesn't recognize him.
+Veronica shows Claire, the most-recent rape victim (Krista Kalmus) the photo of a suspect, but she claims not to recognize him.
 In criminology class, Veronica does a case study of Weevil (Francis Capra), and the class enjoys it.
 After the study, Veronica tells Weevil that she's dating Logan (Jason Dohring), and he reacts negatively.
 Veronica then walks into Mars Investigations and finds Cyrus O'Dell and his wife (Jaime Ray Newman) talking with Keith, while Veronica herself does some detective work.
 Keith informs Veronica that Dean O'Dell's stepson is dying and that he wants Keith to find the boy's biological father.
 At Mercer's (Ryan Devlin) party, two masked men enter and steal everyone's valuables, including the necklace that Lilly gave Veronica.
 Wallace (Percy Daggs III) is failing his mechanical engineering class, a subject in which he wanted to major.
 Meanwhile, Keith tracks down the husband, and Veronica accuses Weevil of robbing the party.

 At the meeting, Dean O'Dell's wife asks the ex-husband to give their son a bone marrow transplant.
 Meanwhile, Sheriff Lamb (Michael Muhney) arrests Weevil for the robbery.
 Veronica visits Weevil in prison before she decides to look into a pizza delivered to Weevil's house.
 Sheriff Lamb and a detective from the LAPD tell Keith that the ex-husband has disappeared before accusing Keith in the ex-husband's disappearance.
 Keith thinks that Dean O'Dell was involved in the disappearance, but when he visits Dean, it turns out that Dean's wife and stepson have disappeared to a hospital in Mexico, presumably taking the ex-husband with them.
 Wallace visits a "tutor", who charges him for a mysterious "study guide" before going back for the "answers."
 Veronica notices the masks being used in a short film, but they were stolen.
 When Keith and O'Dell are in Mexico, he reveals that he lied to Keith about their whereabouts and they were actually in a local hospital.

 Veronica tracks the casino robber down to a volunteer police officer.
 She has evidence, and the police comes to arrest him, however, they don't find the necklace.
 At the hospital, Keith hesitates when O'Dell asks him what he would do to save Veronica.
 Veronica gets her necklace back from the perpetrator's daughter when she sees her wearing it.
 Because he gave bone marrow, the ex-husband now has a much more favorable divorce settlement.
 Wallace uses the answers he purchased and is called in to see the teacher after.
 Veronica tracks down the suspect in the photo with Claire, Wang Yi, but his roommate tells Veronica that he is Claire's boyfriend.